• Facebook

 Jan Selmer , Aarhus University, selmer@mgmt.au.dk

-ST07_03 – Management and cultures: qualitative organizational research
+ST07_03 – Management and cultures: Qualitative organizational research

 This standing track is dedicated to explore the complex role of cultures in organizations with qualitative methods.
 It welcomes papers dealing with cross-cultural encounters in work settings, migrants’ professional integration, languages in organizations, international transfer and recontextualization of management tools, and the interplay of cultures and power relations in diverse organizations.
 It also addresses methodological questions: How to get access to international settings?
 How to compare equivalent situations across countries?
 What language should be used?
 How to deal with translation issues?
 What strategies allow academics to produce meaningful intercultural research?